-Ordering a keto-friendly drink at Starbucks might feel like quite the challenge between all of the sugars and carbs.
-But, the good news is there are still some good sugar-free options to choose from as long as you get a little creative with how you order.
-Here are a few suggestions to get a low-carb drink the next time you visit!
+Ordering keto-friendly drinks at Starbucks might feel like quite the challenge between all of the sugars and carbs in many of their options.
+But, the good news is there are still some good sugar-free choices to pick from as long as you get a little creative with how you order.
+Here are a few suggestions to get a low-carb drink the next time you visit Starbucks!

 Keto at Starbucks?
 Yes- it is possible to have one of the popular drinks on a ketogenic diet at this coffee shop!
 You can even grab a few food items too if you're hungry.

 By ordering with a few variations, you'll be able to get a delicious drink similar to the regular ones with too much sugar.
 There are several ingredient swaps you can make to have a low-carb, sugar-free Starbucks drink.
 You can even enjoy a keto Frappuccino with a few adjustments!